Homecoming (The Vampire Diaries)

-"Homecoming" is the ninth episode of the third season of The CW television series, The Vampire Diaries and the 53rd episode of the series overall.
-It originally aired on November 10, 2011.
+"Homecoming" is the ninth episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 53rd of the series.
+It aired on The CW on November 10, 2011.
 The episode was written by Evan Bleiweiss and directed by Joshua Butler.

 Plot

 Stefan (Paul Wesley) calls Klaus (Joseph Morgan) to inform him that Mikael (Sebastian Roché) is dead.
 Klaus is not sure if he can believe him so he asks to talk to Rebekah (Claire Holt) who confirms what Stefan has told him.
 When Klaus hangs up the phone, it is revealed that Elena (Nina Dobrev) stabbed Mikael with the dagger as part of their plan to make Klaus come back to Mystic Falls and as soon as they are sure Klaus is coming, Elena removes the dagger so Mikael will wake up.

 Caroline (Candice Accola) organizes the "Homecoming Party" and it is where they plan to kill Klaus when he comes back.
 Elena, Stefan and Damon (Ian Somerhalder) work with Mikael and Damon wants to make sure that no one will interfere to ruin their plan.
 Damon lets Mikael bite Stefan so he will be unconscious while Elena stabs Rebekah with the dagger so they will be sure that none of them will tell Klaus what they are planning.

 The gym that the party was going to take place is flooded, and the party moves to Tyler's (Michael Trevino) home.
 It is revealed later that Klaus wanted the party to happen there as a celebration of his father's death and Tyler made sure that it would happen.
 Tyler does not know about the plan but as soon as Klaus tells him that if anyone tries to harm him, his hybrids will kill everyone.
 Tyler, being sure that Damon and Elena are planning something, injects Caroline with vervain and asks Matt (Zach Roerig) to take her home so she will be safe.

 Elena and Damon arrive at the party and make sure that everything goes according to plan.
 Mikael, since Damon is the only one of the two who can enter the house, gives the stake to him so he can stake Klaus.
 Klaus gets a message that someone named Mikael wants to talk to him and they meet at the door, but Klaus does not exit the house.
 Mikael, to make him come out, takes Elena as a hostage and tells Klaus that he will kill her if he will not come out and fight him as a man instead of having his hybrids do his job.